Kaantha

-Kaantha is a 2025 Indian Tamil-language period mystery drama thriller film co-written and directed by Selvamani Selvaraj.
-The film stars Dulquer Salmaan, Samuthirakani, Bhagyashri Borse and Rana Daggubati.
-Speculated to be based on the life of M. K. Thyagaraja Bhagavathar, the makers later clarified that the film is a work of fiction.
-The film is jointly produced by Rana Daggubati and Dulquer Salmaan under their Spirit Media and Wayfarer Films banners respectively.
+Kaantha is a 2025 Indian Tamil-language period crime thriller film directed by Selvamani Selvaraj who co-wrote the script with Thamizh Prabha.
+The film stars Dulquer Salmaan, Samuthirakani, Rana Daggubati, Bhagyashri Borse and Gayathrie Shankar.
+The film is the fictionalized work inspired by the life of M. K. Thyagaraja Bhagavathar.
+It is produced by Daggubati and Salmaan under Spirit Media and Wayfarer Films.

-Kaantha was released in theatres worldwide on 14 November 2025, coinciding with Children's Day.
+Kaantha was released in theatres worldwide on 14 November 2025 and received acclaim from critics praising Dulquer and Bhagyashri's performance, technical aspects and music.
+Despite critical acclaim the film couldn't perform well at the box office.